stephnan/boodle/doc/index.md

 ## Overview and rationale

-The following are Boodle main features:
+These are Boodle main features:

 - expense tracking
 - monthly budgeting